Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Unified Framework

 \subsection{V-PETL: Unified View on Visual PETL}

-Given the PETL techniques at hand, there can be many potential combinations leading to good parameter-accuracy trade-off.
+Given the PETL techniques at hand, there can be many potential combinations leading to good parameter-accuracy trade-offs.
 However, it is unrealistic to exhaustively test all the methods for a specific downstream task.
-Other than probing such solution via evolutionary search as in \cite{zhang2022neural}, we aim to propose more understandable models by empirically analyzing the effect of different designs independently.
-According to the preliminary results shwon in Figure \ref{fig:performance}, we argue that the position and amount of parameters are important for PETL techniques, especially when the target domain is not small.
+Other than probing such solutions via evolutionary search as in \cite{zhang2022neural}, we aim to propose more understandable models by empirically analyzing the effect of different designs independently.
+According to the preliminary results shown in Figure \ref{fig:performance}, we argue that the position and amount of parameters are important for PETL techniques, especially when the target domain is not small.

 To verify the importance of position and tuned parameter amount, we independently tune different modules of the backbone model.
 Table \ref{tab:position} shows the results.
-We can see that the attention module's QKV layer has $24.69$M parameters while the MLP module has the most number of parameters of $61.42$M. Tuning positions with more parameters, will lead to better performance for SSv2.
-Thanks to the bottleneck mechanism of adapter and prefix-tuning, one can effectively achieve a good parameter-accuracy trade-off.
-As such, we derive a model called Swin-B-adapter-PATT (Swin-BAPAT) from the V-PETL framework by using the parallel adapter and our PATT to leverage the adaption of pre-trained backbone model at the positions of attention and MLP modules, respectively.
-In addition to adapter and PATT, we also fine-tune the last fully connected layer as it has relatively smaller amount of tunable parameters (i.e, $0.11$M) than adapter and PATT.
-Our Swin-BAPAT can share or independently set the value of scalar $s$ to adjust the effect of tuned parameters for the adapter and PATT modules.
+We can see that the attention module's QKV layer has $20.98$M parameters while the MLP module has the most number of parameters of $55.90$M. Tuning positions with more parameters will lead to better performance for SSv2.
+Thanks to the bottleneck mechanism of Adapter and prefix-tuning, one can effectively achieve a good parameter-accuracy trade-off.
+As such, we derive a model called Swin-B-Adapter-PATT (Swin-BAPAT) from the V-PETL framework by using the parallel Adapter and our PATT to leverage the adaption of pre-trained backbone model at the positions of attention and MLP modules, respectively.
+Fig. \ref{fig:petl_patt} demonstrates the structure of the proposed Swin-BAPAT with its corresponding trainable parameters at MLP and Attention modules of the Swin Video Transformer model.
+In addition to the Adapter and PATT, we also fine-tune the last fully connected layer as it has a relatively smaller amount of tunable parameters (i.e, $0.18$M) than the Adapter and PATT.